USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 to see an example of a complete GNN-JIPDAF tracker run on a simple 2D tracking scenario, which can be easily transformed into a normal JIPDAF by changing a single parameter.
-The tracker is made from the modular components of the library and adapting the tracker to 3D and other scenarios is as simple as changing the proper components.
+The tracker is made from the modular components of the library.
 A lot of other sample code is also provided to demonstrate the use of other parts of the library.

 To use the full library, add the library and all of its subfolders to your active path in Matlab.
 Some functions are available as C/C++ files for use